mmguinness/CV/README.md

 My focus was to develop detailed Tender and Construction information for a hotel located in a complex urban block in Dublin inner city.
 The drawings were produced with Vectorworks 3D, including details for a bespoke facade with a mix of folded metal cladding, brickwork and precast concrete elements.
 Take a look at the building in google street view [here](https://www.google.com/maps/@53.3451004,-6.2513933,3a,75y,239.76h,108.2t/data=!3m6!1e1!3m4!1slEvi_KxnqIc07cSEGZGxPA!2e0!7i16384!8i8192).

-Responsibilities & Skills:
+Responsibilities & Skills:<br>
-_Attended team meetings to resolve technical and project issues and review project schedules._
+_Attended team meetings to resolve technical and project issues and review project schedules._<br>
-_Devised overall strategy for documentation and and construction-level building information models (BIM)._
+_Devised overall strategy for documentation and and construction-level building information models (BIM)._<br>
-_Reviewed technical drawings developed by suppliers._
+_Reviewed technical drawings developed by suppliers._<br>

 **[Satellite Architects](https://archello.com/project/friends-meeting-house)**
 _Architect (Sep 2015 to Jul 2016)_